learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 }
 ```

 + Define a function `ageChecker` that takes in an age as a parameter.
-If the age is between 13-19 it should return `"You are a teenager"`.
+If the age is between 13-19 it should return `"You are a teenager!"`.
 If the age is 12 or below, it should return `"You are a kid"`.
 If the age is above 19, it should return `"You are a grownup"`

 ## Ternary Operator